kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/10-testimonials/03-medium-sized-screens.md

   }
 ```

-And change our page section rule so background is not used until the large breakpoint
+And change our `page-section` rule so background is not used until the large breakpoint

 `_page-section.css`